jordanchude/DSAPractice/README.md

 # Interview Practice Problems

-This repository contains my solutions to various coding problems that I have been practicing in preparation for coding interviews.
-The problems are sourced from [Interview Cake](https://www.interviewcake.com/).
+This repository contains my solutions to various coding problems that I have been practicing in preparation to better learn data structures and algorithms.
+The problems are sourced from multiple resources.

 Each problem is presented in a separate directory, with the problem statement and any relevant information provided in a README file.
 Within each directory, you will find a solution file containing my implementation of the solution, as well as any additional files required to run the solution (such as input files).

 The problems are organized by data structure, with each directory containing problems that involve the same data structure.
+In the future, I plan to diversify the algorithms and data structures covered in this repository.
 Currently, the data structures included are:

 - Array
 - Linked List